Updated: Nov 10

-“Once you’ve been bitten by a snake, you’re afraid even of a piece of rope”.
+“Once you’ve been bitten by a snake, you’re afraid to even of a piece of rope”.
+Chinese Proverb

 What is trauma?
 According to the Center of Disease Control (2021) trauma is an event, or a series of events, that causes moderate to severe stress reactions.
 Proceeding after a traumatic event, feelings of grief, depression, dissociation, etc. are visible.

 So how do you cope and move past a traumatic event?
 Well, let’s start with what can seem helpful but isn’t long-term.
 Distractions.
 Distractions such as alcohol/drug abuse to mask the pain of the ramifications of trauma can help short term but not provide lifelong healing and growth.
 Although we are not responsible for the traumatic event itself, we can be responsible for healing.
 There are other distractions that people can use to mask the effects of trauma.
 I’ve seen where people can use relationships.
 There is a saying that’s often used, “Hurt people hurt people”; in my experience, it is also true that hurt people can use people.

 In studying psychology and now in my graduate studies for Mental Health Counseling, I’ve read about people using people and relationships to avoid dealing with the effects of their trauma.
 So, if those impacted by trauma can make these pitfalls, where and how do we start to repair internally?
 Engaging in coping skills such as directly addressing your grief around your trauma can be helpful.
 I should say too that grief can be apart of your trauma even if death or loss are not directly tied to the experience.
 In trauma, we are often grieving the lack of control we had, the lack of power, or the regrets of what we wish we would’ve done.